nmilo/rubac-service/README.md

 Laravel Middleware that uses RUBAC Service and either allows request to continue or returns an error message.
 To enable that middleware on route add ```rubac``` to middleware group.

+## Expression Evaluator

+Implementation of Interpreter Design Pattern.
+This class is responsible for parsing and evaluating expressions.
+As well as managing local parameters as defined in rule definition.

 ## Default users and manual testing
 By default there are two users in database, super_admin@example.com and admin@example.com that have associated roles.
 You can login with post request to api/login, with email and password.
 Default password is password.
 You will get an API token, which you can later use for other requests.
 Token is used as Authorization header.